2 Kings Chapter 20 Summary

 Discussion Questions for 2 Kings, Chapter 20

-1. As Hezekiah hears of his upcoming death, he turns to the Lord for prayer.
-Did the Lord change his mind because of the prayer?
-Why or Why not?
+1. As Hezekiah hears of his upcoming death, he turns to the Lord in prayer.
+Did the Lord change His mind because of the prayer?
+Why or why not?
 How does God's attribute of immutability inform the way that we think of prayer?

-5. Why is it easier for the Christian to look to God in the suffering rather than in the prosperity?
+5. Why is it easier for the Christian to look to God in suffering rather than in prosperity?
 Explain your answer.

 6. Where do we see pride in Hezekiah's response to God?
 How does Hezekiah's prideful response to God's blessing serve as a cautionary tale for us today, and what can we learn from this about the dangers of allowing pride to cloud our gratitude and recognition of God's sovereignty in our lives?

 7. Hezekiah did not bring restoration to Israel and Judah as king.
-How do you think this will play on in the narrative of 1 & 2 Kings?
+How do you think this will play out in the narrative of 1 and 2 Kings?

 8. Why was Hezekiah's response of seeking peace in his lifetime right or wrong?
 (20:19) What are some ways that we do the same thing?